Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 Geesh... if it's too much to handle, the power and authority and capital control, then maybe just have the organizations put up for public sale (IPO, initial public offering) and then liquidated?
 Maybe that is the best course of action??

-The central principle behind American and Chinese corporate A.I. strategy is the liberality granted to these concentrated organizations.
-These concentrated organizations, A.I. corporations in other words, are to do the bidding of powerful nation-states.
+The central principle behind American and Chinese corporate A.I. strategy is the liberality granted to these concentrated organizations. **These concentrated organizations, A.I. corporations in other words, are to do the bidding of powerful nation-states**.
 To deliver measurable gains in computing intelligence, these organizations have struck deals on semiconductor chips, a critical resource for example.
 It's not the craziest to assume that most of the material net worth of Anthropic and OpenAI, for example, rests on exclusive discount deals with Nvidia, TSMC, and maybe with Intel Corporation's plants over in Asia.
 And the rest of that material net worth is in freely using intellectual property and data from surveillance, proprietary research, and so on.
 Any process can